tahamusvi/DJ-LLM/README.md

-# Fine-Tuning LLM for djangoEX Group
+# Fine-Tuning LLM for django

-This project aims to fine-tune a Large Language Model (LLM) based on the message data from the djangoEX group.
-Our goal is to create a model that can respond to user inquiries based on the content of this group.
+This project aims to fine-tune a Large Language Model (LLM) based on the message data from the django.
+Our goal is to create a model that can respond to user inquiries based on the content of this some groups with django content.